 I am a sophomore in the BME department with a concentration in biomaterials/tissue engineering and a pre-med track.
 I am also an Albert Dorman Honors College (ADHC) scholar and an Honors Ambassador.
-Additionally, I serve as Secretary of the BioMedical Engineering Society, Secretary of the Society of Natural Sciences, and Webmaster for the Association of Indian Students.
-I am also an active member of Global Brigades, Pre-health Society, and the Rutgers Ehsaas Indian fusion nationally competing dance team.
-Currently I am volunteering at University Hospital and researching a novel method for intraocular drug delivery.
-In my free time I love to sing, dance, and binge watch tv shows.
+Additionally, I serve as President of the NJIT Chapter of Biomedical Engineering Society.
+I'm pursuing my own research project to create a disease-management system for Diabetic Retinopathy.
+In my free time I love to do yoga, sing, and dance.
 If you have any questions about the BME department, Honors College, or NJIT, please feel free to contact me!

 Why I chose to attend NJIT:

-It was without a doubt to me that the BME department was unique in its quality professors, education, and accelerated medical program.
+It was without a doubt to me that the BME department was unique in its quality professors, education, and students.
 Additionally, the strength in both the pre-health advisers and BME advisers attracted me because I know that a strong foundation and support system is needed for my undergraduate career and future medical school matriculation.

 What I like best about NJIT: